Sir Orlando Bridgeman, 4th Baronet

 Sir Orlando Bridgeman, 4th Baronet (2 July 1695 – 25 July 1764) was a British baronet and politician.

+Life

 Born in Blodwell in Shropshire, he was the oldest son of Sir John Bridgeman, 3rd Baronet and his wife Ursula, daughter of Roger Matthews.
 Bridgeman was educated at New College, Oxford and in 1713, he was called to the bar by the Inner Temple.
 In 1723, he entered the British House of Commons, sitting for Shrewsbury in the next four years.
 He succeeded his father as baronet on the latter's death in 1747.

+Family

 On 8 April 1719, Bridgeman married Anne Newport, third daughter of Richard Newport, 2nd Earl of Bradford.
 They had three sons and two daughters.
 His wife died in 1752 and Bridgeman survived her until 1764, aged 69; both were buried at Weston Park in the county of Staffordshire.
 His oldest son having predeceased him, he was succeeded in the baronetcy by his second son Henry, who later was raised to the peerage as Baron Bradford.